longhorn/longhorn/enhancements/YYYYMMDD-template.md

 ### Upgrade strategy

-Anything that requires if user want to upgrade to this enhancement
+Anything that requires if the user wants to upgrade to this enhancement.

 ## Note [optional]

-Additional nodes.
+Additional notes.